Lingayats: Demographics

 Lingayats today are found predominantly in the state of Karnataka, especially in North and Central Karnataka with a sizeable population native to South Karnataka.
 Lingayats have been estimated to be about 16% of Karnataka's population and about 6-7% of Maharashtra's population.

-Significant populations are also found in parts of Andhra Pradesh and Telangana bordering Karnataka, as well as Tamil Nadu, Kerala, Gujarat and Sri Lanka.
+In Tamil Nadu, they are called Veera Saiva Bandarathar.
+Lingayat Vani community is present in marathwada and Kolhapur, Konkan region and were traders, Zamindars in medieval era.
 The Lingayat diaspora can be found in countries around the world, particularly the United States, Britain and Australia.